xiuqiao/KoalaAdDemoApp/README_EN.md

 </receiver>
 ```

-If you need to use the Facebook interstitial ads, you need to add
+If you need to use the Facebook interstitial ads, you should add
 ```java
 <activity
     android:name="com.facebook.ads.InterstitialAdActivity"